rotationalio/rotational.io/content/en/blog/2021-07-06-cloud-generations.md

 Lastly, and perhaps most subtle, is a loss of context in data storage and compute, which translates to a less than ideal experience for developers and end users.
 If data geography has been effectively abstracted away, will you be able to anticipate geographic scaling events?

 ## The Emerging Fourth Generation?
-At Rotational Labs, we believe the industry is on the cusp of a 4th generation.
+We believe the industry is on the cusp of a 4th generation.
 While excitement about cloud-hosted data, ML, and devops is still high, we're likely headed for a new season that's characterized by a greater emphasis on cloud economics (a la the [Duckbill Group](https://www.duckbillgroup.com/services/cloud-finance-analysis/)) than purely on convenience.

 As cloud adoption grows, developers and organizations are asking important questions.
 We are hearing more and more that context and geography matter to users, developers, infrastructure, communities, and governments.
 Security and privacy-first computing are also top of mind, as countries are beginning to assert data sovereignty.
 More organizations are seeking multi-cloud solutions along with co-location (e.g. [Amazon Outposts](https://aws.amazon.com/outposts/)).
 More applications are being built for the edge as every device is now a "data center".
 The next generation of cloud services will have it's hands full in contending with this changing technical landscape!